corda/corda-docs-portal/content/en/platform/corda/5.0-alpha/deploying/deployment-tutorials/cordapp-packaging.md

     ```
 3. Import the signing key into Corda:
     ```shell
-    curl --insecure -u admin:admin -X PUT -F alias="signingkey1-2022" -F certificate=@signingkey1.pem https://localhost:8888/api/v1/certificates/codesigner
+    curl --insecure -u admin:admin -X PUT -F alias="signingkey1-2022" -F certificate=@signingkey1.pem https://localhost:8888/api/v1/certificates/cluster/code-signer
     ```

+{{< note >}}
-{{< note >}}Use an alias that will be unique over time.
-Consider how certificate expiry will require new certificates with the same x500 name as existing certificates and define a naming convention that covers that use case.{{< /note >}}
+Use an alias that will be unique over time.
+Consider how certificate expiry will require new certificates with the same x500 name as existing certificates, and define a naming convention that covers that use case.
+{{< /note >}}